 We all do it at the beginning of every year; make resolutions with the intention of keeping them.
-And while you have kissed 2017 goodbye, it doesn’t mean you’re ready to tackle 2018, especially when it comes to your finances.
-So we here at Financially Simple decided to help you become happy, healthy and wealthy (to some degree) with 18 tips to help you clearly define and keep your financial New Years resolutions for 2018.
+And while you have kissed 2020 goodbye, it doesn’t mean you’re ready to tackle 2021, especially when it comes to your finances.
+So we here at Financially Simple decided to help you become happy, healthy, and wealthy (to some degree) with 18 tips to help you clearly define and keep your financial New Year’s resolutions for 2021.

 We’ve all been there.
 The car breaks down while a water pipe bursts in your home and little Tommy falls out of a tree breaking his wrist.
 Misfortunes are in everyone’s future.
 No matter how you spin it, you’re likely to see an unexpected emergency with unexpected expenses this year.
 However, that doesn’t have to derail your financial plans IF you prepare.
-Don’t get caught without extra cash to spare your budget when life does happen (because we all know it will).
+Don’t get caught without extra cash to spare in your budget for when life happens (because we all know it will).
+Starting an emergency fund is the first step to successfully sticking to your financial New Year’s resolutions.
 If you don’t already have an emergency fund, start one today.
 We’ll help you get started here.

 If retirement is an afterthought for you, then you could be in big trouble.
+Setting yourself up for the future should be a major part of your financial New Year’s resolutions.
 The same survey from Experian that claimed 54% think they’ll never get out of debt, also showed 71% of Americans don’t have enough for retirement.
 Don’t fall into this category.
 If you aren’t already saving regularly, start now.
 Procrastinating and making last-minute contributions ends up costing you interest earned, and interest earned adds up.
 I always like to quote Albert Einstein on this, “Compound interest is the eighth wonder of the world.
 He who understands it earns it.
 He who doesn’t pays it.”
 Don’t pay for not saving early enough.

 Saving isn’t just for rainy days and nest eggs.
 Saving is a discipline.
 Whatever your goal, long or short-term, start saving for it.
 It will create a routine and save you from going into debt for wants and needs.
 Create tax-advantaged accounts when possible to help you reach goals.
 Whether it’s saving for a vacation or your child’s education, making a habit of saving is crucial.